ivotron/popper2-paper/paper/paper.md

 <!-- our contributions -->

-Popper [@systemslabpopper] is a light-weight workflow execution engine that allows users to follow the container-native paradigm for building reproducible workflows from archived experimental artifacts.
+Popper [@systemslabpopper] is a light-weight workflow execution engine that allows users to follow the container-native paradigm for building and running reproducible workflows from archived experimental artifacts.
+The current version of Popper represents the evolution of an early version `1.x`, which assumed a workflow from a hardcoded folder layout consisting of bash scripts representing each step of the workflow whereas the current version takes a workflow defined in a light-weight YAML format.
+Also the `1.x` version of Popper supported running containerized workflows on CI and local only, but now Popper supports running workflows on Cloud and HPC too.
 This paper makes the following contributions:

 1. The design and architecture of a container-native workflow engine that abstracts multiple resource managers and container engines giving users the ability to focus only on Dockerfiles, i.e. software dependencies and workflow logic, i.e. correct order of execution, and ignore the runtime specific details.